From exclusion to empowerment.

 ImPower is growing a network of government, private and philanthropic partners who are positioned to provide resources, guidance and funding for community-led initiatives that build wealth and well-being and scale up positive change.Connect with us

-ImPower was founded by a senior federal program manager who experienced first-hand how government grantmaking can serve as a catalyst for transformative systems change — as well as how promising projects can vanish when grantmaking ends.
+ImPower was founded by Kristin Pierre, a federal program manager who experienced first-hand how government grantmaking can be a catalyst for transformative systems change — as well as how promising projects can vanish when grantmaking ends.

 New ecosystems for impact investment.